 As with applying an internal acrylic or glass sheet, you want to ensure your DIY job is as close to professional as possible, with better quality materials yielding better results.

 As a simple soundproofing fix, a lot of people look for noise-cancelling curtains, also known as thermal curtains, to help with acoustics as well as insulation.

 The problem with this option is these curtains will block the cold air between the window and the back of the curtain.

 This creates more condensation and can lead to mould growth and future damage such as window frames rotting, and the expensive repairs that will go along with it.

-Considering the minor noise reduction benefits and the notable expense of noise reducing curtains, they are often not worth the investment.
+Considering the minor noise-reduction benefits and the notable expense of noise-reducing curtains, they are often not worth the investment.

 You’d be better off putting the same amount of money towards double glazing so you could enjoy a noise-proof acoustic haven without the downsides of thermal curtains.

-As a bonus, you'll be able to pick your top choice of curtains because they look good in your home, not because you need them to drown out sound.
+As a bonus, you'll be able to pick your top choice of curtains because they look good in your home, not because you need them to drown out the sound.

 Noise Reducing Blinds or Shutters